Tag Archives

 I arrived in Portland that March of 1992 to take a new job: editor-in-chief at Golf Course News, a national business journal published by Yarmouth-based United Publications.
 When I stumbled upon Sable Oaks that spring, I was honestly blown away.
 The greens were inventive and fun — always in superb shape, too, something Sable could boast to its dying day.
 The place seemed pretty brand new.
 The overall conditioning, the contour/detail around those greens, the bunkering throughout seemed way too nice for a public course — especially one that charged just $20.

-Sable seemed fancy and new because it had been conceived and built as a private golf/residential community just a few years before I arrived in Portland.
+Sable seemed fancy and new because it had been conceived and built as a private golf/residential community just a few years before I arrived.
 A late-80s recession obliged it to open and operate as a public course.
 Ownership would change several times through the years.
 Housing and other commercial elements never got built.
 An oversupply of competing courses meant Sable would never do more than survive.
 National trends didn’t help matters: The U.S. course stock has suffered an annual net loss of some 150 properties each year since 2008.
 Ironically, Greater Portland’s red-hot housing market today — and Sable’s prime location on a wooded hillock right across I-95 from the Maine Mall — made the closure decision, from current owners, Delray, Fla.-based Ocean Properties Hotels Resorts & Affiliates, something of a no-brainer.

 •••